OUR BEGINNING...

 ABOUT UNITY OF CHATTANOOGA

-Christ Unity bequeathed to Unity of Chattanooga their long-time meeting place, a cozy 1000sq foot 1923 Craftsman house in the East Brainard neighborhood that had been given to them in the 1980's, in February 2024 and Unity of Chattanooga, which had been a "church-in-a-jeep" since 2020, held its first service in the venerable old landmark April 7, 2024.
-We've been meeting there every Sunday at 10:30AM ever since (except for the ice storm in mid-January!) and open our doors many other days of the week for special events so be sure to check our Event Calendar to see what's coming up next.
+We've been meeting there every Sunday at 10:30AM ever since (except for the ice storm in mid-January 2026!).
+We also open our doors many other days of the week for seminars, discussion groups and special events like sound baths, guided meditations and other presentations so be sure to check our Event Calendar to see what's coming up next!

 Or better yet, come attend one of our Sunday morning celebrations to hear and see for yourself what we have going on because we do indeed have it going on!